 Selection to positions within the Shire is based on the principles of appointment and merit and the provision of equal employment opportunity.
-The appointment of employees must be made on the basis of based on the individual capacity of the person having particular regardregard to the knowledge, skills, qualifications, experience and potential for future development of that person in their employment.
+The appointment of employees must be made based on the individual capacity of the person having regard to the knowledge, skills, qualifications, experience and potential for future development of that person in their employment.

-Selection on the basis of based on merit means that the grounds for the decision must directly relate to the inherent requirements of the position and prevents those decisions being made on unjustified discriminatory grounds such as:
+Selection based on merit means that the grounds for the decision must directly relate to the inherent requirements of the position and prevents those decisions being made on unjustified discriminatory grounds such as:

-- Race, colour, national or ethnic origin or nationality; nationality. - Gender, sexual preference, marital status, pregnancy, status as parent or carer; carer. - Religious or political belief or activity, industrial activity; activity. - Age, physical features, disability; disability. - Personal association with any other person (including family, friends, colleagues colleagues, or other association).
+- Race, colour, national or ethnic origin or nationality. - Gender, sexual preference, marital status, pregnancy, status as parent or carer. - Religious or political belief or activity, industrial activity. - Age, physical features, disability. - Personal association with any other person (including family, friends, colleagues, or other association).